gbinal/p-o-d.github.com/schema.md

 -----------------------------
 The following "common core" fields are required and used to describe each dataset:

-(*Select the links in RDFa Lite column to learn more about the use of each element, including the range of valid entries where appropriate.*)
+(*Select the links in RDFa Lite column to learn more about the use of each element, including the range of valid entries where appropriate.
+[Consult the schema maps to find the equivalent Data.gov fields](/data-dot-gov-map/).*)

 {.table .table-striped}
 Field               | Definition                                                                                                                                     | Data.gov Equivalent  |JSON            | RDFa Lite